 State of Our Region: If Diversity Is The Name of the Game, Toronto’s Not Playing Fair

 In advance of ELNstudio 3D, the CivicAction Leadership Foundation and Environics Research conducted a survey to better understand how emerging leaders feel about building a more inclusive region, and to find out what they think of specific issues.
 What we found tells us we have more work to do.
-Click here to download the PDF of the data summary below.
+Click here to download the PDF of the data summary.

 Keynotes and Honorary Speakers